 Pixologic ZBrush is another great software for professionals with a wide range of advanced tools.
 It equips the modeler with a brush that draws strokes with depth.
 At the same time as sculpting, the artist can also paint the object.
 An important advantage of the program is the automatic addition of shadows and highlights that look natural without the additional efforts of the modeler.
 The rendering process usually happens in real time and the artist immediately sees the result of the work.

-Course free for software that does not require large investments, and here the most famous option is Blender.
+Low-investment software and one of the most popular options for newbies is Blender.
 A free, open source program for everyone, Blender is often used even for commercial projects, so creating 3D objects in it is a common thing.
-Despite the fact that some consider its interface rather confusing, many beginners begin their journey into the world of modeling with this software.
+Despite the fact that some consider its interface rather confusing, many beginners start their journey into the world of modeling with this software.
 It is important to note that due to this, there are a lot of tutorials, instructions and guides on 3D design and animation in Blender, so no one will be left alone with their problem if it arises.

 - Daz Studio

 Another free software for 3D graphics and animation.
 Today, Daz Studio is widely used in the modern gaming industry to create simple 3D character designs.
 A huge advantage of the program is that it has a large database of relevant additions in the form of different textures, certain 3D objects, working plug-ins and extensions.
 The application runs on the Nvidia Iray engine and is perfect for quickly creating professional animation models of the highest quality.
 Daz Studio attracts its users with a convenient and quite logical interface, a wide base of 3D content to do the work, as well as a large number of training lessons.